BEING AN ARTIST EVERY SINGLE DAY

-Lanfranco Aceti is known for his extensive career as an artist, curator, and academic.
-His works of art have focused on aesthetics and the relationship with contemporary politics, financial exploitation, pauperization, precarization, racism, populism, and gender.
-He believes that art should have the same role of a knife that pierces the veil of ignorance and enables people to see a different vision of the world.
-He is the founder of The Studium: Lanfranco Aceti Inc., the founder and Director of OCR (Operational and Curatorial Research in Contemporary Art, Design, Science and Technology), and founder and Director of MoCC (Museum of Contemporary Cuts).
-He has also founded Contemporary Art and Cultures (CAC), which will start operations in late 2021.
+Lanfranco Aceti is an artist, curator, and academic who produces installations, projects in public space, performances, and exhibitions on issues such as social justice, postdemocracy, migration, the climate crisis, forms of resistance, and matriarchal social hypotheses.
+He is the founder of The Studium: Lanfranco Aceti Inc., the founder and Director of OCR (Operational and Curatorial Research in Contemporary Art, Design, Science and Technology), and founder and Director of the Museum of Contemporary Cuts (MoCC).
+He has also founded Contemporary Art and Cultures (CAC), which will start operations in late 2022.

 Currently, Aceti is continuing to develop a large international project, Preferring Sinking to Surrender, realized for the Venice Architecture Biennale 2021, which includes performances in major cities around the world.
 As an artist Aceti has exhibited numerous personal projects including the public performance Car Park part of Internet of Cars curated by SCAN and the John Hansard Gallery; Who The People?, an installation artwork acquired in its entirety by the Chetham’s Library and Museum in Manchester; Sowing and Reaping, installation artworks acquired in their entirety by the National Museum of Contemporary Art of Cyprus; Hope Coming On, a site-specific choral performance he designed for the Museum of Fine Arts, Boston and realized in front of Turner’s Slave Ship (Slavers Throwing Overboard the Dead and Dying, Typhoon Coming On); Shimmer, a series of sculptural, photographic, and painting works curated by Irini Papadimitriou (V&A) at the Tobazi Mansion in Hydra; a large choral performance titled Accursed for the Thessaloniki Biennial in Greece; and Knock, Knock, Knocking a public space installation in the Mediterranean Garden Pavilion of the New Sea Waterfront of Thessaloniki.